DistriNet/tranco-python-package/README.md

 latest_list = t.list()
 date_list = t.list(date='2019-02-25')
 ```

+The `list` method accepts the following parameters:
+- `date`: the date of the list you want to retrieve (in the format `YYYY-MM-DD`).
+If not given, the latest daily list is returned
+- `list_id`: the ID of the list you want to retrieve.
+If neither list ID nor date are given, the latest daily list is returned.
+If both are given, you will get an exception
+- `subdomains`: whether to include subdomains; only relevant when requesting a daily list.
+Default: False
+- `full`: whether to retrieve the full list (else only the top million).
+Default: False

 This method returns a `TrancoList`, which allows you to retrieve a certain prefix of the list (`top`),
 the list ID (`list_id`), the list page (`list_page`) or the rank of a domain (`rank`):